sashel/laminar_sim_opm/README.md

     prepare_opm_offsets(<PROJECT_DIR>/DATA_DIR>)

 ### Running simulations

+You will need the downsampled deep and superficial cortical surfaces in the data zip folder to run the simulations.

 Run simulations across SNRs for an OPM-MEG sensor array with an inter-sensor distance of 35 mm and one measurement axis using the whole-brain and ROI-based analyses